ckaestne/seaibib/README.md

 > Another broad survey on testing in machine learning.
 Includes many pointers, including different test strategies and different kinds of testing.
 While the pointers are useful, I was frustrated with many descriptions, definitions, and classifications and find little synthesis in this paper; e.g., I was hoping for clearer definitions of "ML bug", "data bug" or a clear discussion of specifications.
 Grey literature is not discussed either.

+Riccio, Vincenzo, Gunel Jahangirova, Andrea Stocco, Nargiz Humbatova, Michael Weiss, and Paolo Tonella. "[Testing machine learning based systems: a systematic mapping](https://www.pre-crime.eu/techreps/TR-Precrime-2020-03.pdf)."
+Empirical Software Engineering (2020): 1-62.

+> Yet another survey paper on ML testing.
+It frames the problem as testing the entire system with an ML component, but rarely goes beyond quality assurance just for the model.
+Somewhat biased toward self-driving cars.
+Again, I have quite some quibbles with many claims and definitions, e.g. model vs system or what is a specification or what is a bug.
+As for the other surveys, I'd suggest to use it for an overview and skim for the pointers.

 ### (Test Data Curation)

 Barash, Guy, Eitan Farchi, Ilan Jayaraman, Orna Raz, Rachel Tzoref-Brill, and Marcel Zalmanovici. "[Bridging the gap between ML solutions and their business requirements using feature interactions](https://dl.acm.org/doi/abs/10.1145/3338906.3340442)."
 In Proceedings of the 2019 27th ACM Joint Meeting on European Software Engineering Conference and Symposium on the Foundations of Software Engineering, pp. 1048-1058.
 2019.